BRC Registered Placement Sectors & Streets

 Special Street Types

-Center Camp Plaza is the civic hub of Black Rock City and the crossroads for many, with Center Camp at the heart.
-Critical BRC departments are here including Playa Info/Lost and Found, Arctica, the Artery, the DMV, Ranger Headquarters, and BMIR.
-In Center Camp Plaza, camps that complement Center Camp as a civic hub work best like those offering community services, educational workshops, and models for sustainability.
+Center Camp is the civic and festive hub of Black Rock City and the crossroads for many, with Center Camp Plaza at the heart.
+Critical BRC departments are here including Playa Info / Lost and Found, Arctica, the Artery, the DMV, Placement HQ, Ranger Headquarters, and BMIR.
+In Center Camp Plaza, we’re looking for vibrant interactivity from camps, artists, and groups with the most whimsical and creative experiences to circle the Center Camp Canopy.

 The Placement team generally looks for these things when placing camps here: